• Home

 Prepping the gnocchi

-• So first, cook the sweet potato until fork tender.
+• First, cook the sweet potato until fork tender.
 You can do this either in the microwave, by boiling it or by roasting it in the oven.
 I prefer pricking my potatoes with a fork and then microwaving them for 6-8 minutes or until they are soft.

 • Peel and mash the potato until it is completely mashed, you don’t want any chunks remaining.